MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/ms3dprint-standard-g-code-driver.md

 ## <a href="" id="3d-printing-sdk--driver-folder-contents"></a>3D printing SDK driver folder contents

-The following table provides information about the location of the drivers, slicers and render filters in the 3D printing SDK .
+The following table provides information about the location of the drivers, slicers and render filters in the 3D printing SDK.

 | Folder                    | Contents                                 |
 |---------------------------|------------------------------------------|